zjack8/maven-repo/README.md

 </repository>
 ```
 ### Dependencies
-Pick and choose which are relevant to your project
+Pick and choose which are relevant to your project.
+There are also more in this repo but these are specifically only on http.
 #### Kabeja
 ```
 <dependency>